sajalpant/urban-company/README.md

 # Clone of Urban Company Clone

 Cloning of Urban Company website.
 We are a team of 3.
-We have tried to create a clone of a well known on demand service provider call Urban Company.
+We have tried to create a clone of a well-known on-demand service provider call Urban Company.
 For more details <a href="https://urban-company-clone.netlify.app/">Click here</a>

 # Home Page